 METriC: Treatment of epilepsy in dogs with an antisense oligonucleotide against miRNA-134

-A randomized, double-blind, placebo-controlled study: Help for dogs and people with epilepsy that do not respond to common antiepileptic drugs:
+A randomized, double-blind, placebo-controlled study: Help for dogs and people with epilepsy who do not respond to common antiepileptic drugs:

-Epilepsy in Dogs Epilepsy is the most common neurological disease in dogs.
-Up to a third of epileptic dogs do not respond to conventional anti-epileptic drugs, affecting their quality of life and causing significant anxiety in owners.
+Epilepsy in dogs Epilepsy is the most common neurological disorder in dogs.
+Up to one-third of epileptic dogs do not respond to conventional antiepileptic drugs, which impairs their quality of life and causes significant anxiety for their owners.

-Epilepsy in Humans Temporal lobe epilepsy is an acquired form of epilepsy that results from a complex mix of cellular and molecular changes.
-It is the most common type of epilepsy in adults and, as in dogs, up to a third of epileptic patients do not respond to conventional antiepileptic drugs.
-There is therefore a need for new drugs that work differently.
+Epilepsy in humans Temporal lobe epilepsy is an acquired form of epilepsy resulting from a complex mix of cellular and molecular alterations.
+It is the most common type of epilepsy in adults, and, as in dogs, up to one-third of epileptic patients do not respond to conventional antiepileptic drugs.
+Therefore, there is a need for new medications that work differently.

 What is a clinical research study?
-Clinical trials evaluate medical treatments to ensure they are safe and effective before they are approved and released to the general public.
-Studies are carefully designed and monitored with dog safety as the top priority.
+Clinical trials evaluate medical treatments to ensure they are safe and effective before being approved and released to the general public.
+These trials are carefully designed and monitored, with the safety of the dogs being the top priority.

-About this study This study will test how safe and effective a new drug is in dogs with idiopathic epilepsy that do not respond to conventional antiepileptic medications.
-This medication has not previously been used in dogs or humans.
+About this study This study will test the safety and efficacy of a new drug in dogs with idiopathic epilepsy that do not respond to conventional antiepileptic drugs.
+This drug has not been used previously in either dogs or humans.

 Is your dog suitable for the study?

-Your dog with epilepsy must meet the following criteria to take part in the study:
+Your dog with epilepsy must meet the following criteria to participate in the study:

-Age: over 2 years Weight over 5 kg Diagnosis of idiopathic epilepsy with a normal MRI finding and normal CSF More than 4 seizures per month, despite the use of at least two anti-epileptic drugs Otherwise classified as healthy Random assignment The dogs are randomly assigned (as in throwing one Coin) assigned to one of the study groups.
+Age: over 2 years; Weight: over 5 kg; Diagnosis of idiopathic epilepsy with a normal MRI and unremarkable cerebrospinal fluid; More than 4 seizures per month, despite the use of at least two antiepileptic drugs; Otherwise considered healthy; Random assignment: The dogs are randomly assigned (as in a coin toss) to one of the study groups.
 One group receives the study drug, the other a placebo.
-The placebo looks exactly like the study drug but does not contain any active ingredient.
-Neither the dog owner nor the study veterinarian know who is receiving the study drug and who is receiving the placebo.
-At the end of the study, the study drug will be offered to the dogs that received the placebo if there is evidence of its safety and effectiveness.
+The placebo looks exactly like the study drug but contains no active ingredient.
+Neither the dog owner nor the study veterinarian knows who receives the study drug and who receives the placebo.
+At the end of the study, the study drug is offered to the dogs that received the placebo if there is evidence of its safety and efficacy.

-Your responsibility Participation in the study is voluntary.
-Before your dog takes part in the study, you will read and sign a consent form in which you agree that your dog will take part in the study.
-This is not a contract and you may withdraw from the study at any time for any reason.
+Your responsibility: Participation in the study is voluntary.
+Before your dog participates, you will read and sign a consent form agreeing to your dog's participation.
+This is not a contract, and you may withdraw from the study at any time for any reason.

-You must attend study appointments at the University of Glasgow Small Animal Hospital.
-You will also need to record your dog's seizures and send us this information once a month.
+You must attend the study appointments at the Small Animal Hospital of the University of Glasgow.
+You must also record your dog's seizures and send us this information once a month.

-Day of Treatment: Your dog will remain in the hospital for at least 2 days Day 15: Day Visit Day 45: Day Visit Day 90: Day Visit Day 180: Day Visit Costs The study drug and all study-related procedures will be provided FREE of charge.
+Treatment day: Your dog will stay in the hospital for at least 2 days.
+Day 15: Day visit.
+Day 45: Day visit.
+Day 90: Day visit.
+Day 180: Day visit.
+Costs: The study medication and all study-related procedures are provided FREE OF CHARGE.

-Benefits of Participating Clinical trials offer hope in an otherwise hopeless situation.
-This study offers the opportunity to gain new knowledge that could potentially help many dogs and perhaps even people with epilepsy in the future.
+Benefits of participating: Clinical trials offer hope in an otherwise hopeless situation.
+This study provides the opportunity to gain new knowledge that could potentially help many dogs and perhaps even people with epilepsy in the future.

 Epilepsy in dogs